 1922 - Bolsheviks reorganise remnants of Russian Empire as Union of Soviet Socialist Republics.

-1953 - Death of Soviet dictator Joseph Stalin ushers in less repressive rule at home, although Communist Party political dominance is firmly upheld.
+1953 - Death of dictator Joseph Stalin ushers in less repressive rule at home, although Communist Party political dominance is firmly upheld.

 2014 - Russia seizes Ukrainian region of Crimea, prompting the biggest East-West showdown since the Cold War.